 So your job was eliminated, or you were laid off – now what should you put on LinkedIn when you’re unemployed?

 - What current job should you list on LinkedIn?

-After all, your Headline is prime real estate—displayed in nearly every interaction you’ll have on the site AND the #1 most heavily weighted field in LinkedIn’s indexing scheme.
+After all, your Headline is prime real estate—displayed in nearly EVERY interaction you’ll have on the site AND the #1 most heavily weighted field in LinkedIn’s indexing scheme.

-However, your employment status is NOT the brand message to send to employers.
-Instead, you’ll want to display a clear promise of value, while alluding to (but not directly stating) your executive job search.
+Instead, display a clear promise of value, while alluding to (but not directly stating) your executive job search.

 See A Fast Formula for a Powerful LinkedIn Headline for more insight on creating an effective Headline that attracts employers.

 “I take companies to next-level growth – building IT operations as CIO that cut OPEX up to 30% and delivering apps that generate revenue, heading digital transformation, and cutting ticket resolution time 50% using analytics.

 Note the keywords built into this introduction (IT operations, IaaS, digital transformation, analytics, OPEX, ROI), telling employers this executive is interested in another CIO role.
 There is NO mention of employment status!

 Remember, you actually have BETTER opportunities to promote yourself on LinkedIn when unemployed!
 Use the About section to openly display your expertise, without worrying that your CEO, Board, or team are viewing your Profile with suspicion.